xshen053/memory-magician/docs/userstories.md

 ## Calendar screen
 - [x] As a user, I want to have a calendar to know what I need to review everyday (calendar screen)
 - [x] As a user, I want to see all tasks on the calendar, but use strikethrough for task I reviewed
+- [ ] for passed tasks, change background color to some obvious color
+- [ ] for today, the background becomes more obvious

 ## Catch up screen
 - [ ] As a user, for all the tasks I missed, I want to catch up them

-## History Screen
+## Search Screen
-- [ ] Also search a task I created
+- [x] Also search a task I created
-- [ ] I want to update, change, delete, search a task
+- [x] I want to update, change, search a task
+- [ ] delete

 ## No urgent